juananestival/ps-genesys-adapter-v2511/README.md

     *   `GENESYS_API_KEY_SECRET_PATH`: The full resource path to the Secret Manager secret containing the API key that Genesys will use to connect. **Ensure this secret exists and has a value configured.**
     *   `GENESYS_CLIENT_SECRET_PATH`: The full resource path to the Secret Manager secret containing the client secret for request signature verification.

+**Note on Agent and Deployment IDs**: You must pass either an agent ID or a deployment ID within the `inputVariables` of the Genesys "open" message.
+> *   `_agent_id`: The full agent ID.
+> *   `_deployment_id`: The full deployment ID (e.g., `projects/.../deployments/...`).
+If you provide a deployment ID, the adapter will automatically extract the agent ID from it and include the deployment ID in the request to the conversational agent.
+>
-**Note on Agent ID**: The agent ID is expected to be passed dynamically within the `inputVariables` of the Genesys "open" message as `_agent_id`.
-You can set these up in Architect (on the Genesys console) when setting up the integration in yoru flow.
+> You can set these up in Architect (on the Genesys console) when setting up the integration in your flow.
 Any other variables in `inputVariables` (not starting with an underscore) will be forwarded to Polysynth.

 ### Step 2: Run the Deployment Script